-The tables below show the contaminants we found last year or the most recent time we sampled for that contaminant.
-They also show the levels of those contaminants and the Environmental Protection Agency's limits.
-Substances that we tested for but did not find are not included in the tables.
+The tables below show the contaminants found last year or the most recent time that contaminant was sampled.
+They also show the levels of those contaminants and the EPA's limits.
+Substances that were tested for but were not found are not included in the tables.

-We sample for some contaminants less than once a year because their levels in water are not expected to change from year to year.
-If we found any of these contaminants the last time we sampled for them, we included them in the tables below with the detection date.
+The City samples for some contaminants less than once a year because their levels in water are not expected to change from year to year.
+If any of these contaminants were found the last time they were sampled, they are included in the tables below with the detection date.

-We may have done additional monitoring for contaminants that are not included in the Safe Drinking Water Act.
-To request a copy of these results, call the Minnesota Department of Health at 651-201-4700 or 1-800-818-9318 between 8:00 a.m. and 4:30 p.m., Monday through Friday.
+The City may have done additional monitoring for contaminants that are not included in the Safe Drinking Water Act.
+To request a copy of these results, call MDH at 651-201-4700 or 1-800-818-9318 between 8 a.m. and 4:30 p.m., Monday through Friday.